SMosegaard/cds-vis/assignments/assignment-3/README.md

 </div>

 The red-yellow representations highlight the most informative features within the input images, which is what the models have used to form the predictions.
 In the example, we can see, that when the model classifies an image as a scientific report, the heatmap highlights its characteristic layout and the presence of graphs/equations.
 This indicates, that these features played an important role in the classification.
-It can also be seen, that the two heatmaps looks different, as they represent different architectures.
+It can also be seen, that the two heatmaps look different, as they represent different architectures.

 In summary, by employing heatmaps, we can visually explore and explain the behavior of the model.
 By visualizing the important regions in a given image, the heatmaps offer a glimpse into the model's perception and decision-making process.
-The methodology becomes more interpretable, as we can see, how the CNNs operates in practise.
+The methodology becomes more interpretable, as we can see, how the CNNs operates in practice.